ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

   Remediation will take place by using Git to check out a previously known good version.
   A good version can be identified by correlating metrics and ...
-  This will need to be commited to the main branch and pushed through the pipeline.
+  This will need to be committed to the main branch and pushed through the pipeline.

 - [Add ECR rollback to DR scripts]